-Students independently work on paragraphs 10-17 of Plato's "Apology."
-Depending on scheduling and student abilit the habit of perseverance in reading.
+Depending on scheduling and student ability, students can be assigned to read and complete the tool for homework.
+Teachers should decide what works best for their students.
+It's essential that students have an opportunity to read the text independently.
+All students must develop the habit of perseverance in reading.
 Assigning the reading as homework potentially gives them more time with the text.
 Either way, it might be a good idea to provide some time at the beginning of class for students to read quietly by themselves.
-This ensures that all students have had least some independent reading time.
+This ensures that all students have had at least some independent reading time.